Liu-Chengyan/AIDF-Interview/README.md

 ## Project Overview

-This repository contains the solutions for the LLM Data Engineering internship task, covering web scraping, simple data pipeline automation and LLM-driven visualizations and summarizations.
+This repository contains the solutions for the LLM Data Engineering internship task, covering web scraping, simple data pipeline automation and LLM-driven visualizations & summarizations.

 The work is divided into four parts, each implemented in a separate Git branch.